sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-avro.rst

 When working with data in Fire Insights, the first step is to create a dataset that you plan to process subsequently.
 Dataset is a wrapper around your data which makes it easy to handle it in Sparkflows workbench.

-When datasets are created, Fire Insights automatically infers the schema using Spark-Avro library.
+When datasets are created, Fire Insights automatically infers the schema using Spark-AVRO library.

 Datasets
 --------